Love, Obligation, and the Limits of Care

 1 Take-Home

-Love at the end of life is not measured by endurance, but by discernment.
+Love at the end of life is not measured by endurance, but by discernment of the care that counts.